 The University Cashier’s Office handles ECSI promissory note issues.
 Visit their website for a step-by-step guide on these topics.

-Once your electronic promissory note is complete, it may take up to five days for the loan to disburse.
+Once your electronic promissory note is complete, it will take at least five business days for the loan to disburse.